jweyrich/babysniff/README.md

 # babysniff

 A zero-dependency network sniffer, written from scratch, that supports emulated and native cBPF.
-Runs on Linux, BSD and macOS.
+Runs on Linux, BSD, macOS, and Windows.
 Currently supports ETH, ARP, IP, ICMP, TCP, UDP, DNS.

 It's a toy tool that I created to learn more about network protocols.
 It's still rudimentary when compared to tcpdump or wireshark.